pdjr-signalk/pdjr-skplugin-switchbank/README.md

 __signalk-switchbank__ has no special installation requirements.

-Relay switchbank modules which are to be operated by the plugin must respond to NMEA 2000 PGN 127502 (Switch Bank Update).
+Relay switchbank modules which are to be operated by the plugin must respond to NMEA 2000 PGN 127502 (Switch Bank Update) messages.

 ## Installation